 Display Network is separate from Search Network.
 Most advertisers start out with Google’s Search, which targets people when they are searching for specific keyword phrases – products, services or information.

 The Display Network uses a different approach.
 It lets you get an ad in front of a web user at an earlier point in the sales cycle.
-For example, if you operate a gardening store, you can show ads to someone who is reading about how to control aphids on rose bushes.
+For example, if you operate a gardening store, you can show ads to web users who are reading about how to control aphids on rose bushes.
 The Display Network’s contextual relevance and targeting options makes it a powerful advertising service.

 Target Your Audience